 They are those individual contributors, supervisors, managers, and executives whose attitude, energy, influence, and contribution are foundational to the strength, culture, and health of your organization.

-Core Leaders have high potential to make a strong, positive impact.
+- Have high potential to make a strong, positive impact

-Core Leaders are the role models of culture and investing in them has a multiplier effect.
+- Are the role models of culture and investing in them has a multiplier effect